Timeline: Invasion, surge, withdrawal; U.S. forces in Iraq

-The last American forces left Iraq on Sunday after a costly, nearly nine-year military engagement.
+The last American forces pack up and leave Iraq before the end of the year, and are now in the final days of a costly, nearly nine-year military engagement.

 Washington invaded Iraq in 2003 to topple Saddam Hussein.
-Violence has dropped since sectarian slaughter in 2006-2007, but Sunni insurgents and Shi'ite militia still carry out attacks.
+Violence has dropped since sectarian slaughter in 2006-2007, but Sunni insurgents and Shi'ite militia still mount attacks.

 Here is a timeline on U.S. forces in Iraq since 2003: